the-full-stack/fsdl-text-recognizer/instructions/lab1.md

 # Lab 1: Plumbing

+To start with lab1, `cd lab1`.

 ## Tour of the codebase

-I am going to give you a tour of the codebase.
+I am going to give you a tour of the codebase, but before we get started, please run `pipenv run python text_recognizer/datasets/emnist.py` to kick off download of the EMNIST dataset.
-Before we get started, please run `python text_recognizer/datasets/emnist.py` to kick off download of the EMNIST dataset, which can take a few minutes.
+This can take a few minutes.

 We will cover:
 - Overall layout: datasets, models, networks, weights, predictor, and training harness